swellaby/generator-swell/docs/VSTS-TASK.md

 ```sh
 npm run transpile
 ```

+##

 ### Multiple Tasks
-As previously mentioned, the initial project provided by the generator contains a single VSTS build/release task.
-However, you will find some VSTS extensions on the marketplace bundle together multiple tasks.
-If you would like to provide multiple tasks then you will have to make some minor modifications to the directory structure of your project.
-Below is a (not-necessarily complete) list of changes you will need to make:

-- Define a root directory for all tasks.
-We would recommend creating a `tasks` directory under the `src` directory (i.e. `./src/tasks/`)
-- Create a sub-directory under `tasks` for each task.
-For example: `./src/tasks/taskone/` and `./src/tasks/tasktwo/`
-- Move the task-specific files into the correct task sub-directory.
-For example, move the `task.ts`, `task.json`, `icon.png`, `task-wrapper.js`, etc. under `./src/tasks/taskone` and create the same corresponding files for the second task under `./src/tasks/tasktwo/`.
-- Ensure all import/require statements are updated to reflect the path change (for example in `task-wrapper.js`)
-- Ensure all other pointers to paths/files (gulp tasks and configuration, vss-extension.json, npm scripts, etc.) are updated accordingly.

-In the future we will be updating the generator to provide better support out-of-the-box for multiple tasks.

 ### About VSTS
 VSTS is a an end to end ALM platform that you can start using for *free*.
-You should definitely check it out!.
+It gives users/teams everything they need to plan & manage work, collaborate on source code (unlimited private git repos + a centralized VCS repo), automate builds and deployments/releases, track bugs, manage tests cases, and more!
+It also integrates fabulously with a ton of other platforms (including GitHub) so you should definitely check it out.
+Both the build and release system in VSTS are driven off of tasks that perform some action.
 Although VSTS Tasks can be written in either Node.js or PowerShell, this generator scaffolds a new project for working with Node.js.

 [usage-overview-url]: USAGE-OVERVIEW.md
 [vsts-url]: https://www.visualstudio.com/team-services/